Azure/azure-sdk-for-java/faq/README.md

 # Frequently Asked Questions

-The SDK provide Reative Extension Observable based async API You can read more about RxJava and Observable APIs here: http://reactivex.io/RxJava/1.x/javadoc/rx/Observable.html
+The SDK provide Reative Extension Observable based async API.
+You can read more about RxJava and Observable APIs here: http://reactivex.io/RxJava/1.x/javadoc/rx/Observable.html

 ## Performance for Prod